bastosdiegol/gdp-6019-project3/README.md

 The user inputs expected when using the application are:
 - Press WASDQE to move the Camera Eye.
 - Use the ImGui UI to make any changes to the currenty scene

-Know Issues:
-- Is it possible to for the application to freeze when manipulating the UI.
-There's seems to be an issue with the backends of the ImGui and my application.
-- Even though its rare, it may happen and as of now I just restart the application and resume what I was doing.